joelpurra/ep-erroneous-votes/README.md

 ## Todo

 &#9744; Split up extraction files to several pipe-able pieces, so the entire script doesn't have to run every time.
 Most useful during development, as a complete run takes too long.
 &#9745; Output aggregate data, such as total and filtered number of votings/votes and corrections, number of MEPs, votes, corrections per MEP, first/last voting dates, etcetera.
 Use a JSON format, and then update downstream visualization.

-## License
+---

-Copyright (c) 2014, 2015, 2016, 2017, [Joel Purra](https://joelpurra.com/) All rights reserved.
+Copyright &copy; 2014, 2015, 2016, 2017, [Joel Purra](https://joelpurra.com/) All rights reserved.

-When using ep-erroneous-votes, comply to the [GNU Affero General Public License 3.0 (AGPL-3.0)](https://en.wikipedia.org/wiki/Affero_General_Public_License).
-Please see the LICENSE file for details.
+When using [ep-erroneous-votes](https://github.com/joelpurra/ep-erroneous-votes), comply to the [GNU Affero General Public License 3.0 (AGPL-3.0)](https://en.wikipedia.org/wiki/Affero_General_Public_License).
+[Your donations are appreciated!](https://joelpurra.com/donate/)